Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 circumstances.
 If a restart is needed, there is a button at the bottom of the page for that purpose.

-By default, all grid items are “correct”.‖ Mark items “incorrect” by tapping on that item, causing a line to be struck through that grid item.
+By default, all grid items are “correct”.
+Mark items “incorrect” by tapping on that item, causing a line to be struck through that grid item.
 Re-mark them correct by tapping a second time.
 Use the asterisk button on the right-hand side of the grid to mark a whole row incorrect.